 - A pepper contains few calories.

 - The bright colors of the fruits are also interesting for children.

-What must be considered when growing the peppers?
+What must be considered when growing the sweet peppers?

 With your own pepper plants you have to pay a lot of attention, for example the location of the plant is very important.
 Among other things, the plant should be protected from wind at the same time, its locations needs allow much light and heat.
 However, the place where the plant stands should, ideally, not be exposed to permanent solar radiation.
 A "half-sunny" space is enough for a successful cultivation of the pepper plant.
 This can be the balcony, the terrace or the outdoor garden.
 Of course, pepper plants are also suitable for breeding in a greenhouse.
 Since it is quite often an occurrence, for this plant, due to the weight of the fruit, for it to start leaning towards the ground, you must protect it with planting rods.
 This way, you protect your pepper not only from itself, but also from external influences, such as the wind, for example.
 Bamboo rods are the best support, they are long and stable.
 Always make sure that the bottom of your pepper plant receives enough nutrients, as this plant is one that strongly dries the soil of its minerals.
 In addition, individual plants need enough space to develop their full splendor.
 In order for the later harvest to be as productive as possible, you should trim the plant as needed by cutting it back, so the plant receives significantly more air and light.
 The technical terms for this work step are "prune" or “thin out”.
 Although the plants must of course be sufficiently watered, under no circumstances may any dammed-up water occur at the root.
 Even so-called pests, such as snails can be a problem.
 So what you should pay attention to while growing paprika, we have summarized again for you:

 - The plant must be in a sheltered location.

 - The plant should be fixed with bamboo planting rods.